US judge temporarily blocks Trump's freeze on federal aid – DW – 01/28/2025

 US judge temporarily blocks Trump's freeze on federal aidJanuary 28, 2025

-A US federal judge temporarily blocked President Trump’s plan to pause federal aid minutes before it was set to go into effect late Tuesday.
+A US judge temporarily blocked President Trump’s plan to pause the disbursements of federal grants and loans minutes before it was set to go into effect late Tuesday.

 What to know about Trump's plan to freeze federal aid

-The Trump administration late Monday directed federal agencies to pause federal grants and loans in the US on Tuesday evening in a sweeping move that threatens to disrupt education, healthcare, housing assistance, disaster relief and other programs.
+The Trump administration late Monday directed federal agencies to pause federal grants and loans in the US on Tuesday evening, in a sweeping move that threatens to disrupt education, healthcare, housing assistance, disaster relief and other programs that rely on the flow of federal money.

 The acting director of the Office of Management and Budget (OMB), which oversees the US federal budget, said the freeze was "temporary," and necessary to ensure that all funding complies with executive orders signed by President Donald Trump.